stigian/terraform-aws-cspm/modules/organizations/README.md

 ---

+## Account Management Notes

+- The `create_govcloud` field in `aws_account_parameters` is reserved for future support of commercial + GovCloud account creation and is currently ignored.
+- All accounts must already exist; this module does not create new accounts yet.

+---

 ## Outputs Example

 ```hcl
 output "organization_id" {
   value = module.organizations.organization_id
 }
 output "organizational_unit_ids" {
   value = module.organizations.organizational_unit_ids
 }
 ```

+---

+## Commercial + GovCloud Account Creation (Planned)

+Currently, this module only manages existing AWS accounts.
+In the future, support may be added for creating new Commercial + GovCloud account pairs using the [`create_govcloud`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/organizations_account#create_govcloud) option.
+The `create_govcloud` field is included in the account parameters for future compatibility, but is not used at this time.

 ---